awslabs/green-boost/docs/docs/guides/code-architecture.md

 - Classes of errors that can be thrown.
 - Can be referenced in frontend and backend for user messages.
 - Recommend extending backend framework error classes (like tRPC) and not throwing them directly.
 This offers greater customization of the error.
-- Within error constructor, can CloudWatch metrics (EMF) can be added so high profile errors can be quickly addressed by administrators
+- Within error constructor, CloudWatch metrics (EMF) can be added so high profile errors can be quickly addressed by administrators
 #### Models
 - Classes of the entites or business objects within your app.
 - Home of business logic.